 Getting mice out of your car can be a time-consuming job.
 Not only will you have to find and remove their nest, but you’ll also have to clean and disinfect the area around the nest, and more than likely repair any damage they caused.
 There are many methods to prevent mice from moving back in such as spraying peppermint oil or putting out moth balls.
 Forget the ultrasonic sound repellants though – they won’t do anything besides put a hole in your wallet.

 Found a potential problem?
+Is your car taking a long time to start?
 Or unsure about any of these steps?
 The next step is to get a professional to inspect your vehicle and advise you of your options.
 Car repairs can be expensive, but giving your vehicle a thorough check-over before hitting the road will save you money in the long run.